Nolan Patrick: Personal life

 Patrick has an impressive athletic lineage.
-His father, Steve, played 250 games in the NHL and his mother, Carrie (née Chernomaz), played volleyball with the University of Winnipeg Wesmen and the Canadian national volleyball team – she earned a Team Canada roster spot for the 1996 Summer Olympics but a torn ACL prevented her from participating.
+His father, Steve, played 250 games in the NHL and his mother, Carrie (née Chernomaz), played volleyball for the University of Winnipeg and the Canadian national volleyball team – she earned a Team Canada roster spot for the 1996 Summer Olympics but a torn ACL prevented her from participating.
 On his paternal side, his grandfather, Stephen Patrick, played football for the Winnipeg Blue Bombers and later became a politician.
-His uncle, James Patrick, played 1,280 games in the NHL and served as assistant coach for the Buffalo Sabres and Dallas Stars prior to securing his current position as head coach of the Winnipeg Ice of the WHL.
+His uncle, James Patrick, played 1,280 games in the NHL and served as assistant coach for the Buffalo Sabres and Dallas Stars prior to securing his current position as head coach of the Victoria Royals of the WHL.
 As a teen, Patrick trained with his uncle during the summer and has credited his uncle's influence as “huge” to his career.
 His paternal aunt, Tara, played collegiate volleyball at the University of Winnipeg where she and Patrick's mother were teammates.
 On his maternal side, his uncle, Rich Chernomaz, played 51 games in the NHL and currently serves as head coach of the Ravensburg Towerstars of the DEL2.

 Patrick's two sisters also play hockey.
-His older sister, Madison, was a defenceman with the University of British Columbia Thunderbirds from 2014 to 2019.
-His younger sister, Aimee, is committed to the University of Manitoba Bisons and will be a freshman for the 2020–21 season.
+His older sister, Madison, was a defenceman for the University of British Columbia from 2014 to 2019.
+His younger sister, Aimee, plays for the University of Manitoba.

 Patrick is of Ukrainian descent through his paternal great-grandfather, with the original family surname being "Patrebka."

 Patrick and his family are also avid hunters.
 They own a cabin on Falcon Lake where he hunts with a rifle, bow, or spear.